ipsy-md/docs/docs/open-science/research-data-management/bids.md

     !!! note "Save your behavioral data already in BIDS" It is convenient to save your raw behavioral files as BIDS compliant.

-    Given the large variety of structures and formats that researchers use for their behavioral experiments, we do not provide an example.

 === "Physiological data/Eye-tracking"